tpSpace/dolphinder/README.md

 # 🧱 Sui Builder Challenge — DOLPHINDER

-## 🧠 Build your on-chain developer profile, showcase your projects, and prove your skills on Sui.
+## 🧠 Build your on-chain developer profile, showcase your projects, and prove your skills on Sui

 > Powered by **Sui** 🪙 + **Walrus** 🧊 + **Sponsored Gas** ⛽
 > Hosted by **SuiHub APAC**